-POLI 499 - Directed Studies in Political Science
+POLI 499 - Directed Studies in Political Science Every Year, 1 to 3 (varies)

 An opportunity to do intensive study of a special topic of particular interest to the student.
 Students work closely with a faculty member in tutorial meetings.
 Students must apply in advance for special studies to a political science faculty member.